 Behavior3 Editor

-VS Code custom editor for Behavior3 JSON behavior trees.
-It combines a visual graph canvas, an Inspector, project scaffolding, and build/check/batch scripting for game AI workflows.
+VS Code custom editor and build toolchain for Behavior3 JSON behavior trees.
+It combines a graph canvas, a dedicated Inspector, project scaffolding, and build/batch/check scripting for game AI workflows.

 Preview